 3-7-1-2, ３丁目-７ 西新宿 新宿区 東京都 163-1055, Japan

-This year marks the 125th anniversary of the Imperial Hotel.
-It first opened in 1890 as an unofficial state guesthouse, the country’s first fully western-style property built for the aristocracy to welcome the increasing number of foreigners, the Imperial Hotel has had a momentous history.
+Opened in 1890 as an unofficial state guesthouse, the country’s first Western-style property built for the aristocracy to welcome an increasing number of foreigners, the Imperial Hotel has had a momentous history.
 Ravaged by a fire in 1922,...

 2 Chome-10 Sekiguchi, Bunkyō, Tokyo 112-0014, Japan